8 Creative Ways to Share Your User Research

 As user researchers, we’re a lucky bunch.

 Every day, we get to be at the forefront of the many unique and wonderful moments that occur during our user research sessions.
-The delight, the frustration, the a-ha moments, the uncertainly.
+The delight, the frustration, the a-ha moments, the uncertainty.
 Everything that makes us uniquely human.

 It’s deeply satisfying leaving a research session with a new perspective.
 It helps add purpose and clarity to your work.
 It helps to steer projects and validate assumptions.
 It makes you more empathetic, more in-tune, more humble, both inside and outside of your work.